DzmitryShaman/software-product-database-of-the-veterinary-clinic/README.md

 List of dependencies and requirements to run the project:
-- .NET Framework (specify version)
+- .NET Framework
-- Visual Studio (specify version)
+- Visual Studio 2022
+- SQL Management Studio 19
 - Other libraries and packages

 Instructions for setting up the project on your local machine.